 Indy Hat Roll

 If the ridiculously Slow Doors in your Elaborate Underground Base close downwards, rest assured that some character will inevitably make their way through a doorway Just in Time by rolling under an almost-closed door.
 Sometimes, they make it a little faster, but in doing so execute their escape a little too recklessly, leaving something lying on the floor just inside the door.
 At which point there will be just enough time for their hand to come reaching back in and pulling it out.
 This is usually an explicit Shout-Out to the trope naming moment in Indiana Jones and the Temple of Doom.
 Rarely do people make the doors close upwards to prevent this exploit.
 In that case, the character will throw themselves through the gap.
 Another problem for the captors: The doors close in sequence, instead of all at once (or, perhaps better, outside doors first, then the rest, moving inward).
 If they all closed at once, the hero would make it through one or two doors before being completely locked in.
 If there is a Lock Down occurring, it is extremely likely that someone will attempt this.
+May or may not involve a Cool Hat.
 See also Raiders of the Lost Parody.

 open/close all folders